WalkerInTheVoid/WurmMods/README.md

   * Disable distance requirements for meditation skill gains (No more need to move 11 tiles for skillgain)
   * A configurable multiplier for path question cooldowns.
 This can be set to half to cut these delays in half, set to 0 to disable them entirely, the choice is yours.
   * Specify custom action duration for meditation
+  * Enable configuration of the delay before leveling a new path after leaving an old one
+  * Imposes a configurable maximum level in any path a player may reach.

 ### PhobiaMod
 Don't like the spider models?
 Swap out spiders with other mobs!
   * Replace Huge Spiders with Black Bears